alice-i-cecile/rfcs/rfcs/72-bevy-bounties.md

 ### Why does the Bevy legal organization deserve an overhead payout?

 We think that a hands-on approach to bounty reviews will lead to better outcomes for everyone involved, but it requires a great deal of time and expertise for each bounty.
+Maintenance of code doesn't end when the first PR is merged either: every new feature requires ongoing resources to keep working as the code base changes around it.
 By incentivizing maintainers to participate in and steward the bounty process, we can make sure it continues to keep working smoothly.

 This time commitment (in addition to the transaction costs) are likely to scale proportionally with the amount of work for each bounty: hence, a proportional cut.